BabylooPro/NEW-PORTFOLIO/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+This means you can:

+- ✅ Use this code for personal or commercial projects
+- ✅ Modify and distribute the code
+- ✅ Use the code in your own projects

+However, you must:

+- ℹ️ Include the original copyright notice
+- ℹ️ Include the MIT License text

+Read the complete [LICENSE](LICENSE) file for details.

 ## Contact